 In July 2014, after Aperture development had already been frozen for 3 years, came the announcement that Apple had stopped developing Aperture and iPhoto.
 Instead they will provide a mechanism for users to import their libraries into a new Photos app which will be in next year’s Yosemite version of OSX.

 I’m not sure what I would do if I were happy with Aperture.
-I think I might well wait and see if Photos is any good – but I’d be hugely unsettled by the announcement and maybe I would be upping sticks already.
-After all, it’s wishful thinking to imagine that Photos is going to provide an equivalent experience – you just have to “follow the money”.
-Unlike Aperture in its early days this new iPhoto won’t recover its investment by winning new customers for Apple hardware, and as Apple haven’t been investing in Aperture for 3 years why would they give Photos the level of tools required by the Lr/Aperture type of user?
-Financially it makes no sense.
-Photos may well allow plug-ins to fill in the gaps, but how many plugins will one need?
+I’d certainly be hugely unsettled by the announcement and maybe I would be upping sticks already.
+I’m not sure I’d be waiting to see what Photos offers as it’s little more than wishful thinking to imagine that it will be provide an equivalent experience.
+Unlike Aperture in its early days this new iPhoto won’t recover its investment by winning new customers for Apple hardware, and the financial drivers are all about what happens on iOS devices.
+While Photos may allow plug-ins to fill in the gaps, how many plugins will one need?
 And how soon will you wish you were back in 2005 when, if you recall, Apple rightly recognised that photographers didn’t really want their workflow to consist of a string of utilities but wanted it to be coherent and integrated in a single “pro” program?
 Maybe it will all work out, but maybe not.

 Preparation 1 – Get accustomed to Lightroom